Sanjay3637/Smart-Moniter-AI/README.md

-# Smart-Moniter
+# Smart-MoniterAI

-ProctoAI-MERN is an Automated Exam Proctoring System (AEPS) developed with cutting-edge AI-based algorithms for online exams.
+Smart-MoniterAI is an Automated Exam Proctoring System (AEPS) developed with cutting-edge AI-based algorithms for online exams.
 This comprehensive system is designed to ensure the integrity and security of online examinations.
 The project leverages technologies such as React.js, Redux, Node.js, and TensorFlow.js to offer a feature-rich exam proctoring solution.

 ## Table of Contents